How Much is 23 Quarters? A Deep Dive into Coin Values and Calculations

 Q: What if I have a damaged quarter?
 Does its value change?

 A: The value of a damaged quarter depends on the extent of the damage.
-Minor damage, such as scratches or wear and tear, does not affect its value.
-However, significantly damaged or altered coins may have reduced or no value.
+Worth adding: minor damage, such as scratches or wear and tear, does not affect its value.
+Still, significantly damaged or altered coins may have reduced or no value.
 Numismatists (coin collectors) might assign a higher value to certain rare or historically significant damaged coins.

 Q: Are all quarters the same size and weight?